 For Dry Brining:

-- Using your fingers, gently loosen the skin from the meat around the breast and legs.
-Try to keep the skin intact without holes.
-If you do make a hole, don’t sweat it, it just looks prettier after roasting, it won’t impact the taste.
+• Using your fingers, gently loosen the skin from the meat around the breast and legs.

-- Season the inside cavity with 2 teaspoons of dry brine.
+• Season the inside of the turkey cavity with 2 teaspoons of the dry brine mixture.

 For Roasting: